Division and disunity with other moms can surprise us at every turn, even in the most common situations.

 “If my sinfulness appears to me to be in any way smaller or less detestable in comparison with the sins of others, I am still not recognizing my sinfulness at all. ...
 How can I possibly serve another person in unfeigned humility if I seriously regard his sinfulness as worse than my own?”

-So instead of judging each other, sizing one another up, and making broad brush stroke statements about “moms who work” or “moms who stay at home” or “moms who homeschool” etc., let’s seek to be kind and generous with our assumptions.
+So instead of sizing one another up with only surface-level knowledge and making broad brush stroke statements about “moms who work” or “moms who stay at home” or “moms who homeschool” etc., let’s seek to be kind and generous with our assumptions.
 Let’s resolve to learn the scriptures together and pursue Christ, living out the gospel in our daily lives.
+We're called to rebuke one another in love and correct sin with our sisters, but let's do that in the context of charitable church communities.
 Let’s lovingly help each other see different people groups, especially those who don’t have a voice in our culture, and advocate for them.

 Peace with the different mom but sister-in-Christ is possible.
 It comes through the cross as a subsequent overflow from peace in our vertical relationship with God.
 Unity isn’t going to come from everything-is-like-me motherhood, but from every-believer-made-one-in-him theology.